MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-content-search/Get-MailboxSearch.md

 This example retrieves all properties for the mailbox search Project Hamilton.

 The Identity parameter is a positional parameter.
 Positional parameters can be used without the label (Identity).
-For more information about positional parameters, see Parameters.
+For more information about positional parameters, see Parameters (https://technet.microsoft.com/library/bb124388.aspx).

 ### Example 3
 ```